How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 Main features :

-- Preservation of natural resources : Limits importation and use of topsoil.
+- Preservation of natural resources: Limits importation and use of topsoil.

-- Reduced carbon footprint : on-site manufacturing for green and agricultural landscaping.
+- Reduced carbon footprint: on-site manufacturing for green and agricultural landscaping.

-- Recycling : Use of local materials (inert earth and green compost) with strict control of analysis and traceability standards (NF U 44-551).
+- Recycling: Use of local materials (inert earth and green compost) with strict control of analysis and traceability standards (NF U 44-551).

-- Versatility : Suitable for a variety of uses, including renaturation, afforestation, meadows and even roofing substrates.
+- Versatility: Suitable for a variety of uses, including renaturation, afforestation, meadows and even roofing substrates.

 ECT’s excavated soil management and reclamation sites are likely to accept materials excavated during the construction of SGP’s Grand Paris Express project, depending on the compatibility between the physico-chemical characterization of the materials and the type of soil authorized on our various sites.
+With regard to Grand Paris Express soil, a distinction must be made between station excavation soil and tunnel boring machine “sailings”, which require different on-site processing methods.

 This is a systematic assessment designed to identify, evaluate and map invasive species present on a construction site.
 It generally recommends special measures for the treatment and disposal of plants and soil.
 EVEEs are plant species that have been deliberately or accidentally introduced outside their natural range.
 Their dissemination is one of the